Othniel Charles Marsh: Later career

-In 1880, Marsh caught the attention of the scientific world with the publication of Odontornithes: a Monograph on Extinct Birds of North America, which included his discoveries of birds with teeth.
+The 1880s were a successful decade for Marsh, while his rival Cope suffered from failed mining investments and was unable to secure a teaching position.
+Marsh was elected to presiding officer of the National Academy of Sciences in 1883.
+He received honorary degrees from Harvard University and Heidelberg University in 1886.
+He built an 18-room mansion for himself on Prospect Hill near the Peabody Museum, where he hosted notable guests including Red Cloud, Alfred Russel Wallace and Alexander Graham Bell.
+Marsh caught the attention of the scientific world with the 1880 publication of Odontornithes: a Monograph on Extinct Birds of North America, which included his discoveries of birds with teeth.
 These skeletons helped bridge the gap between dinosaurs and birds, and provided invaluable support for Charles Darwin's theory of evolution.
 Darwin wrote to Marsh saying, "Your work on these old birds & on the many fossil animals of N. America has afforded the best support to the theory of evolution, which has appeared within the last 20 years" (since Darwin's publication of Origin of Species).
+However Marsh's scientific output began to slow considerably, which biographers Charles Schuchert and Clara LeVene attributed to the sheer mass of bones he had procured.